nous-clawds4/tapestry-cli/docs/node-types/README.md

 | 2 | [**Set**](./set.md) | `word, set` | A particular list/set of coffee houses |
 | 3 | [**Element**](./element.md) | `word, coffeeHouse` | An individual coffee house |

-Technically speaking, the formal definition of a concept cannot be stated without reference to the class thread rule: it is a *graph*, a *collection of all the nodes and edges traversed by every class thread that emanates from a single node*.
+Technically speaking, the formal definition of a concept cannot be stated without reference to the class thread rule: it is a *graph*, a *collection of all the nodes and edges traversed by every class thread that emanates from a single node* [1].
 That single node is referred to as the *concept header* node (also know as the *class thread header node*.
 And the collection of nodes + edges is referred to as the *concept graph*.

 The word *concept* by itself can have 3 different meanings, depending on the context:
 1. the **Concept Header** node